EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 3. We observe that we may partition these equations into two independent sets, those updating space-like variables using differences of time-like variables, and those updating time-like variables using differences of space-like variables, respectively.
 4. Profit

+[^4]:
-[^4]: for instance, doing this for a domain `xy` in an algebra `xyzt`, over a field of a subset of bivector components `xt, yt, xy`, to simulate 2d transverse-magnetic fields, we obtain one equation `idx(xt) + idy(yt) = 0`; this has no time derivative, but can be viewed as a compatibility initial equation on the field; and can simply be ignored for the purpose of constructing the timestepping scheme.
+    for instance, doing this in an algebra `xyzt`, for a domain `xyt` (no derivatives in `z`), over a field of a subset of bivector components `xt, yt, xy`, to simulate 2d transverse-electric fields, we obtain one equation `idx(xt) + idy(yt) = 0`; this has no time derivative, but can be viewed as a compatibility initial equation on the field; and can simply be ignored for the purpose of constructing the timestepping scheme.

-Assuming the availability of a software library for managing the bookkeeping of signs involved in geometric algebra, the above steps can be readily implemented in a handful of lines of code, to produce a code-generator, for algebras of any dimension and signature; see [X].
+Assuming the availability of a software library for managing the bookkeeping of signs involved in geometric algebra, the above steps can be readily implemented in a handful of lines of code, to produce a code-generator, for algebras of any dimension and signature; see [this](./../field.py) code example.

 As an illustration of the structure of the resultant equations, we write this out for a full multivector valued field over `x+y+z+t-` to obtain: